 Portfolio

 I implemented an error-state multiplicative extended Kalman filter (MEKF) for attitude determination to carry out software-in-the-loop simulations.
-The filter assumes a satellite equipped with gyroscopes and a star tracker, providing noisy angular rate and attitude measurements, respectively.
+You can find the source code here.
+The filter assumes a satellite equipped with gyroscopes and a star tracker (or another attitude sensor), providing noisy angular rate and attitude measurements, respectively.
 Gyroscope outputs are modeled with white noise (angle random walk, ARW) and bias drift, the latter represented as a Wiener process (rate random walk, RRW).
 Star tracker measurements are modeled by injecting a white noise quaternion multiplicatively into the true attitude quaternion.
-I will soon implement this estimation feature to Pytellite.
+Virtually the same algorithm found in this project is implemented on Pytellite, the main difference being that here the angular velocity history is provided by the user, while in Pytellite it is calculated from the system dynamics.

 The full algorithm is a bit too long to detail here, but I have written a dedicated page on the theory behind it in the project’s documentation.

-Below are example outputs from the code: the time evolution of total pointing error, as well as the bias and attitude estimation errors relative to ground truth.
+Below are example outputs from the code: the time evolution of the bias and attitude estimation errors relative to ground truth.

 In my PhD research I found a method that increases the specific impulse (Isp) of actively fed (capillary) electrospray thrusters by a large factor.
 I also showed that the common indirect characterization technique (mass spectrometry) systematically overestimates both Isp and overall efficiency, and I proposed a plausible physical explanation for that discrepancy.